n0ahth0mas/movie_night/README.md

 </a>

-I've found that my friends and I often want to watch a movie together but spend more time trying to figure out what to watch than watching it.
+I've found that my friends and I often want to watch movies together but spend more time trying to figure out what to watch than watching it.
 To solve this, I decided to create an app that allows users to create their own watchlists and watch parties.
 While watchlists are for single users only, watch parties are groups of users.
 Once users in a watch party are ready, the party host can press a button to randomly select a movie from the unified watchlists of the party members.
 I plan on adding more selection modes than random, such as filtering and ranking based on amount of watchlists a movie is in.
 This app will also have data saved to Firebase in order to allow users make parties with multiple watchlists.

 <a name="sketch">